 And out of that range of emotions you may feel great about it one day, and downright fearful the next.
 Let’s take some time to think about our finances in a safe place and confront these common financial fears together.

 What money worries are keeping you up at night?

-No wonder then that money is the leading cause of stress for young adults in the UK.
-And it doesn’t help that so few of us ever receive a financial education.
+It’s no wonder then that a few years ago money was labelled the leading cause of stress for young adults in the UK (and that was before a pandemic and a cost of living crisis happened).
+We’ve been through a tough few years together, and it doesn’t help that so few of us ever receive a financial education.
 We were never given the tools or know-how to deal with this.
 But it doesn’t have to be that way.

 What if you never had to worry about money again?

 To anyone who has experienced sleepless nights over their finances, it’s an irresistible question.
 And the good news is it’s achievable!

 With a little know-how, your financial fears can be managed and most worries relieved.
 Let’s have a look at 6 common financial worries, and how to conquer them.